Mhamedben/buzzline-05-Mhamed/README.md

    - 2-Sentiment score distribution: A histogram showing the overall sentiment score distribution.

 This consumer processes each message individually, stores its sentiment, and updates the visualizations dynamically.

+## Instructions

+### 1. Clone the Repository

+Clone this repository to your local machine: git clone https://github.com/drodmay1/buzzline-05-Mhamed
 ## VS Code Extensions

 - Black Formatter by Microsoft